eth-p/uni-chip8/docs/project/Product-Document.md

 The project repository contains in-house tools which will help developers maintain code and repository quality.

-These tools have been designed to run in a Linux terminal, therefore we ask that all developers have the capacity to run bash scripts on their primary environment.
-The end of this section details basic requirements that all developers should have on their development environment.
+These tools have been designed to run in a bash terminal, therefore we ask that all developers have the capacity to run bash scripts on their environment.
+The end of this section details basic requirements that all developers should satisfy on their development environment.

 `sct` is the command file to execute in the repository root directory.
 To view the command list in terminal, execute `./sct` without any trailing command.